Aircloak/aircloak/air/docs/content/attacks.md

 One way to do a difference attack is to grow a range (`BETWEEN`) so that one additional user is included in the modified range.
 The noise layers associated with the range defeat a simple version of this attack that uses two queries.
 However, if an attacker could incrementally modify a range so that each change does not change the underlying answer, then the different noise values could be averaged.
 If the attacker averaged away the noise in this fashion for both the smaller and larger ranges, then the noise could no longer defend against the attack.

 To defend against this, the cloak forces ranges to fall within preset range offsets and sizes.
 This makes it very unlikely that an attacker could get enough samples both excluding and including the victim.

+### Multiple isolating negands

+If an analyst could make multiple different negative anded conditiond (negands) isolating the same individual user, then they could be averaged out in the context of a difference attack.
+For instance, `account_number <> 12345`, `social_security_number <> 123-45-6789`, `login_name <> 'alex433`, `email_address <> 'alex433@gmail.com` are all values that can isolate a single user.
+If each were used as the single negand, then the negands could be averaged away.

+This negands are rejected by virtue of not being represented in the shadow table.

 ## SQL backdoor attacks